philgzl/iosr-real-brirs-wav/README.md

 Institute of Sound Recording (IoSR) real binaural room impulse responses (BRIRs) in WAV format.

-Only Rooms A to D and at 16 kHz.
+Only rooms A to D and at 16 kHz.

 Link to original repo: https://github.com/IoSR-Surrey/RealRoomBRIRs